SteelWerX logo

 By downloading a huge set of support tools you can get one you can use with Windows 2000, but other platforms are not available.

 SteelWerX programmed a version of REG.EXE known as SWReg (SteelWerX Reg).
-But even using SWReg on Windows XP might prove handy, since it also implements a few goodies that are not available with the original.
+But even using SWReg on Windows XP or later might prove handy, since it also implements a few goodies that are not available with the original.
 So read about the possibilities of SWReg.
 If something is not possible with the original Microsoft program it is noted in bold.

 SWReg is a complete copy of REG.EXE, so it supports the same options With SWReg you can IMPORT and EXPORT script-files, SAVE and RESTORE hive-files.
 QUERY the contents of keys or values.
 LOAD and UNLOAD hives, COPY and COMPARE keys.
 And DELETE keys or values.
 Additionaly, you can also MOVE (or rename) Registry keys and manipulate the Access Control Lists (ACL) of Registry keys, and much more...